 PS: Before arguing with your co-workers, read through the different opinions around mocking static methods at the corresponding GitHub issue from Mockito.

-Required Mockito setup
+Required Mockito Maven Setup

-Mocking static methods is part of Mockito since version 3.4.0.
-If you are using Maven either update your existing Mockito version or include the following dependency to your pom.xml
+If we are using Maven, we can either update our existing Mockito version or include the following dependency to your pom.xml

 :

-1 2 3 4 5 6 7 | <dependency> <groupId>org.mockito</groupId> <artifactId>mockito-inline</artifactId> <!-- version needs to be >= 3.4.0 --> <version>3.5.13</version> <scope>test</scope> </dependency> |
+1 2 3 4 5 6 7 | <dependency> <groupId>org.mockito</groupId> <artifactId>mockito-inline</artifactId> <!-- version needs to be >= 3.4.0 --> <version>4.6.1</version> <scope>test</scope> </dependency> |

-If your project uses mockito-core
+If our project uses mockito-core

 .